Survey reveals the state of social media in Canada and finds 94% of adult Canadian internet users have at least one social media account.

 Photo-sharing favourites, Pinterest and Instagram, were the fifth and sixth most popular social media platforms with 38% and 37%, respectively, of online Canadians reporting an account.
 Reddit was the least popular platform of those included in the report with only 9% of online Canadian adults using the discussion website.

-The report was produced by the Ryerson University Social Media Lab, with funding support from the Canada Research Chairs Program (PI: Gruzd) and the Ted Rogers School of Management.
-It is co-authored by Anatoliy Gruzd, Jenna Jacobson, Philip Mai at Ryerson University, and Elizabeth Dubois at the University of Ottawa.
+The report was produced by the Toronto Metropolitan University Social Media Lab, with funding support from the Canada Research Chairs Program (PI: Gruzd) and the Ted Rogers School of Management.
+It is co-authored by Anatoliy Gruzd, Jenna Jacobson, Philip Mai at Toronto Metropolitan University, and Elizabeth Dubois at the University of Ottawa.
 The aim of the report is to address the lack of data on social media adoption and use trends in Canada, and it is inspired by the amazing work done by the Pew Research Center’s Internet & American Life Project, a nonprofit, nonpartisan research organization in the United States.

 Press and media inquiries: